Skip to content

 Stakeholder engagement is the process by which we actively reach out to people who may have an interest in the development of the Mozambique LNG Project.

-The project’s stakeholder engagement activities are guided by the stakeholder engagement plan (SEP).
-The SEP describes the project context, identifies project stakeholders, defines our approach to stakeholder engagement, and describes the operational framework, methods, and resources to deliver the plan.
-The SEP is designed to meet the requirements of Mozambican legislation and relevant international standards.
+Project stakeholder engagement activities are guided by the Stakeholder Engagement Plan.
+This plan describes the project context, identifies stakeholders, defines our approach to stakeholder engagement, and describes the operational structure, methods, and resources for implementing the plan.
+The Plan was designed to comply with the requirements of Mozambican legislation and relevant international standards.

-The purpose of the SEP is to develop and maintain constructive relationships with key project stakeholders.
-Accordingly, the SEP activities focus on:
+The aim of the Plan is to develop and maintain constructive relationships with the project’s key stakeholders.
+Therefore, the activities of the Stakeholder Engagement Plan focus on:

-1. Promoting awareness, understanding, and recognition of stakeholder positions and interests
+1. Promote awareness, understanding and recognition of the positions and interests of interested parties.

-2. Facilitating relational, operational, and programmatic engagement with project stakeholders
+2. Facilitate relational, operational, and programmatic engagement with project stakeholders.

-3. Supporting the project’s environmental and social management plans and establishing a foundation for on-going relations during the operations phase
+3. Support the project’s environmental and social management plans and establish a basis for ongoing relationships during the operation phase.

-4. Ensuring the availability of and effectiveness of a community grievance mechanism
+4. Ensure the availability and effectiveness of a community grievance mechanism.

-The SEP focuses on community stakeholders within the project’s area of influence which includes the Afungi Peninsula, the Palma district as whole, Mocimboa da Praia and Palma town.
-The SEP recognizes three broad groups of community stakeholders: (1) resettlement-affected communities, (2) directly affected communities, and (3) indirectly affected communities.
+The Stakeholder Engagement Plan focuses on community stakeholders in the project’s area of influence, which includes the Afungi Peninsula, the Palma, and Olumbi Administrative Posts and, more broadly, the Palma District.
+The Plan recognizes three broad groups of community stakeholders: (1) communities affected by resettlement, (2) directly affected communities, and (3) indirectly affected communities.

 • Community-led stakeholder engagement